 When "Red Flags" are raised in the information that comes to your firm, you have a duty to exercise due diligence to inquire regarding the suspicious circumstances and ensure appropriate end-use, end-user or ultimate country of destination in the transactions you propose to engage in.

 Self blinding is a term the U.S. government uses that essentially means ignoring the warning signs of a potential export.
 The BIS website gives the following advice on the idea of self blinding:

-You will need to inquire and then reevaluate whether the red flags are explainable or justified.
-If they are, the BIS says you proceed with the transaction.
-However, if the red flags can’t be explained or justified and you proceed, you risk of having had knowledge that would make your action a violation of the EAR.
+Once you've dug into the transaction and asked all the questions related to the red flag that you need to ask, someone at your company needs to determine whether the red flag is explainable or justified.
+If you can explain away the red flag, the BIS says you can proceed with the transaction.
+However, if the red flag can’t be explained or justified and you proceed, you risk having knowledge that would make your action a violation of the EAR.

 If you continue to have reason for concern after the inquiry, you should either refrain the transaction or submit all the relevant information to BIS as an application for an export license or other form.

 If you have any question about whether you have encountered a red flag, you should contact the Office of Export Enforcement or use their confidential enforcement lead/tip form to submit a tip.
 You can also report any a violation you believe may be taking place or has occurred to the Department of Commerce hotline: (800) 424-2980.

 It is the the exporter's responsibility to take seriously the threat of exports that are contrary to the United States’ national security and foreign policy interests.
 By understanding and acting on red flags, businesses protect not only national interests, but their own.